holochain/docs-pages/src/pages/references/enable-holo.md

 #[hdk_extern]
 fn init(_: ()) -> ExternResult<InitCallbackResult> {
-    set_cap_tokens()?;
+    set_read_only_cap_tokens()?;

     Ok(InitCallbackResult::Pass)
 }
 ```

-In general, you should not list functions in the above code that _write_ to the source chain, only that read from the source chain.
+In general, you should not list functions in the above grant that write new capability grants to the read-only instance's' chain, to prevent an attacker from expanding their privileges.
+And depending on your app, it's probably also good practice to limit access to functions that don't write to the source chain but can still be disruptive, such as [calling other cells](/concepts/8_calls_capabilities/) or [sending signals](/concepts/9_signals/).

-Note that this does not prevent unauthorized writes by people who run the hApp on their own devices and supply a zero-byte membrane proof.
+Note that these protections implemented in a coordinator zome also do not prevent reads by people who run the hApp on their own devices and supply a zero-byte membrane proof.
 When you implement the read-only pattern, you're making a conscious choice to make the DHT public for reading while restricting who can write to it.